 How to Display Art On Almost Any Smart TV

-Have you ever wondered how to display art on your TV or make your TV look like art?
+Have you ever wondered how to display art on your TV or make it look like you have a picture in your TV?
 If so, you are in the right spot!
 And guess what?
 You don't need an expensive Samsung Frame TV to make your TV look like art on a wall.
 All you need is a smart TV (which is pretty much all TVs these days).
 See that TV nestled in the gallery wall in our bedroom below?
 That's a very basic and inexpensive smart TV, but it looks beautiful, right?!
 Read on to learn exactly how I did it and how you can do it in your home!

 If you have spent any time on social media in the past few years, you have probably noticed that a ton of people have TVs that display art on them in their homes.
 Tons of people have Samsung Frame TVs, which were designed for the specific purpose of looking like art hanging on a wall when you aren't actively watching TV.
 Frame TVs are very cool and we have one hanging above the fireplace in our family room.
 But in my opinion, they are too expensive to justify placing them in less visible rooms–you can read my full review of whether the Samsung Frame TV is worth it here.